gro1m/azure-dp100/README.md

 In Azure Machine Learning, datastores are abstractions for cloud data sources.
 They encapsulate the information required to connect to data sources, and can be used to ingest data into an experiment or to write outputs from an experiment.

 **Types of Datastore**

-Azure Machine Learning supports the creation of datastores for multiple kinds of Azure data source, including:
+Azure Machine Learning supports the following types of datastores (non-exhaustive):
 * Azure Storage (blob and file containers)
 * Azure Data Lake stores
 * Azure SQL Database